MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -OptionDuration
-!!!
-Exchange Server 2010

 The OptionDuration parameter specifies how long an instance of the EdgeSync service can maintain an optional lock on synchronization rights.
 While an EdgeSync service maintains an optional lock on synchronization rights, another EdgeSync service can take over synchronization after the optional lock has expired if it's initiated using the Start-EdgeSynchronization command.

-!!!
-Exchange Server 2013

-The OptionDuration parameter specifies how long an instance of the EdgeSync service can maintain an optional lock on synchronization rights.
-While an EdgeSync service maintains an optional lock on synchronization rights, another EdgeSync service can take over synchronization after the optional lock has expired if it's initiated using the Start-EdgeSynchronization command.
 The default value is 30 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-!!!
-Exchange Server 2016

-The OptionDuration parameter specifies how long an instance of the EdgeSync service can maintain an optional lock on synchronization rights.
-While an EdgeSync service maintains an optional lock on synchronization rights, another EdgeSync service can take over synchronization after the optional lock has expired if it's initiated using the Start-EdgeSynchronization command.
-The default value is 30 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes and ss = seconds.

 ```yaml
 Type: EnhancedTimeSpan